 Jean-Baptiste Deffontaines, a French technical advisor from the reserve, described Bing as one of nine illegal loggers “known around the reserve.”
 Annwaudo Nawea, a timber producer from Mucucune area, near Bing’s concession – who admitted smuggling pau ferro from the reserve — described him as “bad person” who “doesn’t pay in time.”
 Another local concession owner told me he was a “tough man to deal with”.

-But Bing himself, a bald man in his early fifties who was born in Taiwan, told me matter-of-factly that he wasn’t interested in the timber business anymore.
+But Bing himself, a bald man in his early fifties, told me matter-of-factly that he wasn’t interested in the timber business anymore.

 We met in a local bar in Quelimane run by one of his high-school classmates, a local Mozambican.
 Unlike many other Chinese in Mozambique, Bing feels very settled in the country.
-“My ex-wife, from Mainland China, wanted me to leave Mozambique,” said Bing.
+“My ex-wife, from Mainland China, wanted me to leave Mozambique,” said Bing, a Taiwanese.
 “But how could I?
 Everything I own is in Mozambique.”

 As for the timber market, “the entire sector is corrupt,” he acknowledged, “and there’s no space for legal work.”